KE-Project/music_influence/README.md

 java -jar fuseki-server.jar
 ```

-Now we can reach the server on port 3030:  http://localhost:3030/
+After that the server can be reached on port 3030:  http://localhost:3030/

 ## Import of the data